FintechAI

 Satisfaction

-The core design challenge was threefold:
+The core design challenge was fourfold:

 Challenge Context Visual